gpapageorgiou/Academic_Website/content/author/home/_index.md

 +++

-Biostatistician & Data Scientist.
 Currently working as a Statistics Leader at the Statistics and Data Science Innovation Hub at [GSK](https://www.gsk.com/en-gb/).

 Experience in many therapeutic areas, including cardiovascular, metabolic and infectious diseases using a wide range of methods (joint models, dynamic predictions, mixed-models, survival analysis, multi-state models).